The Mastermind (film): Plot

-In 1970, Framingham, Massachusetts, unemployed carpenter James Blaine "J.B."
-Mooney schemes to steal four Arthur Dove paintings from the local art museum.
-Despite already having borrowed money from his parents, he borrows money for his mother under the pretense of using it for work so he can pay three men to pull off the heist, though the getaway driver backs out after stealing a car for the job.
-J.B. drives the two thieves, Guy Hickey and Ronnie Gibson, to the museum, where they successfully steal the paintings while Gibson pulls a gun on a student doing a homework assignment and beats up a security guard.
+In 1970 Framingham, Massachusetts, an unemployed carpenter, James Blaine "JB" Mooney, plots to steal four Arthur Dove paintings from the local art museum.
+He borrows money from his mother under the pretense of using it for work so he can pay three men to pull off the heist.
+The getaway driver, Larry Duffy, provides a stolen car but backs out of the heist.
+JB drives the two thieves, Guy Hickey and Ronnie Gibson, to the museum, where they steal the paintings.
+During the heist, Gibson pulls a gun on a student and beats up a security guard.

-J.B. proudly displays one of the stolen paintings in his living room, only to take it down when his father, a local judge, criticizes the thieves for their lack of ambition.
-He assembles a container for the paintings and hides them in the loft of a barn, returning home to find local police and the FBI questioning his family.
-They inform him that Gibson named him as the mastermind of the heist after being arrested while robbing a bank.
-J.B. denies his involvement and asks his furious wife Terri to take their sons Carl and Tommy to his parents' house, though Tommy refuses to go with her.
+JB hides the paintings in a barn and returns home to find the FBI questioning his family.
+The FBI inform him that Ronnie was arrested after robbing a bank and named JB as the mastermind of the heist.
+JB denies this and asks his furious wife, Terri, to take their sons Carl and Tommy to his parents' house.
+Tommy at first refuses to go with her.

-Guy calls J.B. to press him for more money.
-When J.B. takes Tommy along to meet him, the meeting is revealed to be a setup when an organized crime outfit abducts J.B. and forces him to take them to the paintings' location.
-As his role in the robbery is made public knowledge, J.B. goes into hiding with Fred and Maude, his friends from art school.
-While Fred is excited by J.B.'s story, Maude privately confronts him, having deduced that J.B.'s plan was to use their old professor, a Dove fan, as a fence to sell the paintings.
-She asks him to leave, and J.B. rejects Fred's suggestion to hide out at his brother's Toronto commune in favor of traveling to Cleveland to stay with other friends.
-Upon arrival, he learns that they left town the day before, and hitchhikes to Cincinnati.
+Guy calls JB to press him for more money.
+When JB takes Tommy along to meet him, an organized crime outfit abducts JB and forces him to take them to the paintings.
+As his role in the robbery is made public, JB goes into hiding with Fred and Maude, his friends from art school.
+While Fred is excited by JB's story, Maude privately confronts him, having deduced that JB's plan was to use their former professor, an admirer of Dove, as a fence to sell the paintings.
+She asks him to leave.
+JB rejects Fred's suggestion to hide out at his brother's Toronto commune in favor of traveling to Cleveland to stay with friends.
+There, he learns that they have left town and hitchhikes to Cincinnati.

-After learning that the paintings were recovered and returned to the museum, J.B. calls Terri and attempts to rationalize his actions, but she hangs up when he asks for money.
+JB reads that the paintings had been recovered.
+He calls Terri and attempts to rationalize his actions, but she hangs up when he asks for money.
 Unable to afford the bus fare to Toronto, he steals an elderly woman's pocketbook and escapes into a crowd of anti-Vietnam War protesters.
-The police violently break up the rally and arrest J.B. along with several protesters, ignoring his objections as he is put in the back of a police van and driven away.
+The police violently break up the rally and arrest JB along with several protesters.